uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 The function ``is_onedpl_indirectly_device_accessible(T)`` may only be used to determine if ``T`` is *indirectly device accessible* by interrogating its return type at compile-time.
-Overloads may be provided as forward declarations only, without a body defined.
+Overloads may be provided as forward declarations only, without defining a body.
 ADL is used to determine which function overload to use according to the rules in the `C++ Standard`_.
 Therefore, derived iterator types without an overload for their exact type will match their most specific base iterator type if such an overload exists.

-Once ``is_onedpl_indirectly_device_accessible(T)`` is defined, the public trait ``template<typename T> oneapi::dpl::is_indirectly_device_accessible[_v]`` will report the appropriate value.
-The public trait may be used to define the return type of ``is_onedpl_indirectly_device_accessible(T)`` by applying it to any source iterator component types.
-See the example below.
+Once ``is_onedpl_indirectly_device_accessible(T)`` is defined, the public trait ``template<typename T> oneapi::dpl::is_indirectly_device_accessible[_v]`` will return the appropriate value.
+This public trait can also be used to define the return type of ``is_onedpl_indirectly_device_accessible(T)`` by applying it to any source iterator component types.
+Refer to the example below.

 Example
 ^^^^^^^